devgateway/www.developmentgateway.org/_posts/2015-03-17-iati-and-country-systems-data-evaluation-methodology.md

 created: 1426597796
 old_path: news/iati-and-country-systems-data-evaluation-methodology
 title: 'IATI and Country Systems: Data Evaluation Methodology'
-lede: 'Last week, we shared big-picture challenges and opportunities our team identified when evaluating IATI data for country-level integration.
+excerpt: 'Last week, we shared big-picture challenges and opportunities our team identified when evaluating IATI data for country-level integration.
 In this post, we will explain in more detail our data comparison and methodology used to analyze IATI and in-country data.Step 1: Identifying Core Fields'